LewisCWarren/JobPlacement/README.md

 ```
 ### Solution

-Through debuggin I discovered that the view was lacking a way to post the information, and because it was not listing the EventId on the front end.
+Through debugging I discovered that the view was lacking a way to post the information, and because it was not listing the EventId on the front end.
 It was unable to pass it along for a database update. the fix simply required a FormMethod.Post, as well as a way to recieve the item from the model such as

 ```cshtml